Register for the Central UP Farm-to-School Institute

 While this is a FREE 2 day development opportunity we still require attendees to register so that we can best prepare.

-• June 11th 2025
+• May 19th 2025

-• June 12th 2025
+• May 20th 2025

-The Farm to School Institute will take place at the Mather in downtown Ishpeming, MI.
+The Farm to School Institute will take place at the Mather Inn in downtown Ishpeming, MI.
 As well as learning opportunities in PCF Farm and Garden sites.

 Learn More About Partridge Creek Farm